 - Research is Educational.
 After you have completed your study, the researcher should always provide you with more information about the purpose of the study, and you should have the chance to ask the researcher questions about the study and the purpose of the activities that you did during the study.

-Download Instructions for PSYC 100 Participation in the Subject Pool in Fall 2013 HERE
+Download Instructions for PSYC 100 Participation in the Subject Pool HERE

-Download Instructions for Non-PSYC 100 Participation in the Subject Pool in Fall 2013 HERE
+Download Instructions for Non-PSYC 100 Participation in the Subject Pool HERE

 II -Become a Researcher - Seek out the Experience

 For many students, being a subject in a psychology study is only the beginning of their experience with research.
 There are many opportunities for students to become active as researchers as well as subjects in our department.

 Volunteer as a Laboratory Assistant.
 As a research assistant, you may find yourself collecting data in experiments similar to those in which you participated yourself as a human subject.
 The department maintains a guide listing the research interests and projects of professors in the department here.
 If you are a subject in an experiment that you find particularly interesting, or if you take an engaging class with a professor, you can ask to work as a lab assistant in his or her lab.

 Become a Researcher!
 As your skills and experience develop, you may have the opportunity to conduct your own research in collaboration with a professor in the department.
 Many students transition from volunteer research assistants to receiving independent study credit (490) for their work in a lab.
 Information about PSYC 490 is available in SGM501 or by clicking here.
 Also, there are programs (such as the McNair Scholars program, the Summer Undergraduate Research Program, and the Student Opportunities for Academic Research or SOAR) that provide stipends and research training during the summer or academic year.
 The psychology department’s undergraduate advisors or the professor where you are volunteering as a research assistant can help you.